doalttt/Metadata-Spoofer/README.md

-# Main Download 🛡️

-# What does this do???:
+# Metadata Spoofer, What Does It Do?:

 It searches for a string and replaces the hex value to 00 (deleting it entirely). the game will no longer be able to call the method, therefore **removing it entirely**
 --------------------------------------------------------------------------------------------